Aiglobelam/c64/startAssemblyProgram/README.md

 **PS 2**: hex `$31`=1, `$31`=2, `$33`=3, `$34`=4`$35`=5, `$36`=6, `$37`=7, `$38`=8, `$39`=9

 #### `080B: 00`
-A `00` tells Basic we have reached the end of line of the current instruction.
-So `10 SYS4000` end of line.
-After EOL Basic now moves on to the next instruction which according to our instructions at `0801` is located at `080C`
+The next instruction line after the number/mem address that holds your program start code, it is followed by a `00`.
+That tells Basic we have reached the end of line of the current instruction.
+So `10 SYS4000` followed by **end of line**.
+After **EOL** Basic now moves on to the next instruction line which according to our instructions at `0801` is located at `080C`

 #### `080c: 00 00`
 Here Basic reads 2 * `00` which indicates the end of the Basic program.
 Now Basic exexutes the program first row `10 SYS4000`.
 SYS executes the assembly code at location `4000`